Moving Forward, Living with HIV: Considering Education or Training

 • Students who choose certain careers

-Grants and scholarships come from a variety of sources, including the federal government, state governments, the college or career school you attend, and even private or nonprofit organizations.
+Grants and scholarships come from a variety of sources, including the federal government, state governments, the college or career school you attend, your trade union, and private or nonprofit organizations.
 It is a good idea to do some research and apply for any grants or scholarships for which you might be eligible.
 Be sure to meet any application deadlines and include all necessary information.
 Incomplete applications are usually not processed!
 There are more resources at the end of this fact sheet.

 Work-Study